-Enjoy a late summer cruise, exploring the pretty Dutch Waterways and including a visit to the UNESCO World Heritage city of Bruges, the capital of West Flanders.
-You’ll also visit the largest, most luxurious castle in the Netherlands, De Haar Castle, revealing the breathtaking splendour that surrounded the international rich and famous in the early 20th century.
-A full day in Antwerp allows plenty of time to explore the sights of this fine city, including perhaps a visit to the former home of the Flemish Baroque painter, Rubens.
-And a visit to Arnhem recalls the 1944 Battle of Arnhem, visiting the ‘bridge too far’, which was the focus of the British attack.
+Enjoy a late summer cruise, exploring the pretty Dutch Waterways and the UNESCO World Heritage city of Bruges, the capital of West Flanders.
+You’ll visit the largest, most luxurious castle in the Netherlands, De Haar Castle.
+A full day in Antwerp allows plenty of time to explore the sights of this fine city, including the former home of the Flemish baroque painter Rubens.
+And a visit to Arnhem recalls the 1944 Battle of Arnhem, visiting the ‘bridge too far’.

 Day 2 - Cologne - Arnhem